k-sae/ign-reviews-Analysis/README.md

 # IGN-Reviews Analysis

-the aim is to know how IGN reviews impact the sales of video games in the last 20 years
+the aim is to know how IGN reviews impact the sales process of video games in the last 20 years

 ## what is [IGN](http://me.ign.com/en/)